 From the contemporary viewer's point of view this is where things get interesting: Dolly, who is on the verge of stardom, is reluctant to give up her career, even when Steve paints an idyllic picture of farm life.
 As he talks we see brief fantasy vignettes depicting Steve's happy vision of his wife feeding chickens, followed by an image of the two of them, now elderly, sitting in rocking chairs dandling grandchildren on their knees.
 Dolly's horror at these visions contrasts most amusingly with Steve's pleasure.
 Conflict erupts between the couple swiftly and sharply, and it only gets worse when Dolly gives in and accompanies Steve to his farm.
 She is bored, and offended when he seems to lose interest in her.
-Like Ibsen's Nora, Dolly rejects her prescribed role as her husband's unquestioning helpmate and abruptly departs.
+Like Ibsen's Nora, Dolly eventually rejects her prescribed role as her husband's unquestioning helpmate, and abruptly departs.
 (Unlike Nora, Dolly does so in her husband's absence and leaves a note.)
-She returns to the big city, accepts a lead role in a show produced by an older man named Joe Canby, and it appears that the marriage is finished.
+She returns to the big city, and accepts a lead role in a show produced by an older man named Joe Canby.
+It appears that her marriage is finished.

-The ending is a disappointment, but BEHIND THE SCENES is nonetheless a step toward presenting more assertive women in the movies, and Mary Pickford is first-rate in the lead.
+The ending is a disappointment, but Behind the Scenes is nonetheless a step toward presenting more assertive women in the movies, and Mary Pickford is excellent in the lead.
 When this film was released in the fall of 1914 her popularity was rapidly ascending into the stratosphere, and it's easy to see why.
 Like all the top stars of silent cinema Mary possessed an extraordinarily "readable" face.
 We know what she's thinking by watching her eyes, so much so that at times the title cards are quite unnecessary.
 (That said, I believe there was at least one intertitle missing at a key moment, at the point early on where Steve loses his nest egg money; I had to infer what had happened from later scenes.)
-When Pickford and Kirkwood argue they still strike sparks, and both actors look remarkably "modern" and restrained, especially compared to some of their contemporaries.
+When Pickford and Kirkwood argue they still strike sparks, and both actors look remarkably "modern" and restrained, especially compared to some of their contemporaries in other films made around this time.
 In a sense, the final plot twist serves as something of an inside joke, for when Dolly gives up acting to go back to the farm we know good and well that this is Mary Pickford we're looking at and that, behind that submissive expression and attitude, there's not a chance in hell this woman would ever really give up her career to go feed chickens!

 8 of 8 people found this review helpful.